-(b) one-half of the period of Ineligibility imposed for the first anti-doping rule violation without taking into account any reduction under Article 10.67; or
+(b) one-half(i) the sum of the period of Ineligibility imposed for the first anti-doping rule violation without taking into account any reduction under Article 10.6; or plus the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation, and

-(c) twice the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation, without taking into account any reduction under Article $10.6\underline{7}$.

-The period of Ineligibility established above may then be further reduced by the application of Article 10.6.
+(c) (ii) twice the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation, without taking into account any reduction under Article 10.6.
+The with the period of Ineligibility established above may then be further reduced by the application of Article 10.6 within this range to be determined based on the entirety of the circumstances and the Athlete or other Person's degree of fault with respect to the second violation.